MayusYT/CustomLobby/README.md

-# Please note: This branch is outdated and for legacy use only.
-A much more lightweight version of the plugin is available at the customlobby-v2 branch.
+# Please note: This repository is outdated and for legacy use only.
+Please see the [CustomLobby-v2 repo](https://github.com/Snapecraft-Serverteam/CustomLobby).